microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 To do: End to end architecture reference

+## Identity and access

+Identity and access to the Power Platform, the environments, and the applications, components, and solutions within the environments must be carefully through through in parallel with assigned licenses.
+Further, for data, security in Dataverse is there to ensure users can do the work they need to do with the least amount of friction, while still protecting the data and services.
+Security in Dataverse can be implemented as a simple security model with broad access all the way to highly complex security models where users have specific record and field level access.
+### Design considerations

+* Licensing is the first contro-gate to allowing access to Power Platform components
+* Ability to create applications and flows is controlled by security roles in the context of an environment
+* Environments act as a security boundary, allowing different security requirements to be implemented in each environment
+* The security and RBAC model for Environments with - and without Dataverse are different
+* Environments with Dataverse supports more advanced security models to control access to data and services within the Dataverse environment
+### Design recommendations

+* Create AAD groups that are automatically assigned the correct licenses per user per their requirements and roles, and avoid assigning licenses to individual users
 ## Data-Loss Prevention (governance)

 An environment in Power Platform is an allow-by default system from a policy perspective, and for the Healthcare solutions and applications, one must use Data-Loss Prevention policies to explicitly categorize and enable/disable connecters for business use cases.
 This will help to mitigate risk for data exfiltration, and help to stay secure and compliant.